mj1thcjwovt/outlearn-modules/README.md

 ## Getting Started
 ```

-This can be especially helpful when you just want to add sections quickly to an existing markdown file and it also makes the file render more nicely on GitHub.
+This can be especially helpful when you just want to add sections quickly to an existing Markdown file and it also makes the file render more nicely on GitHub.

 ### Add Tasks, Links